• Skip to main content

 2. A Mobile Wallet

 The upside to a mobile bitcoin wallet is that you have your bitcoin with you at all times.
 The downside… is that you have your bitcoin with you at all times.
-If your phone is not secured with a passcode or fingerprint, or if you lose your phone and haven't properly backed up your keys, then you could lose your funds forever.
+If your phone is not secured properly you could lose your bitcoin to malware.
+If you lose your phone and haven’t properly backed up your keys, then you could lose access to your bitcoin forever.

-Another type of mobile wallet allows you to use bitcoin in a different way.
-This is a “lightning” wallet, and it's a way to send bitcoin faster and more cheaply.
-Lightning is a protocol built on top of bitcoin, so you're still using bitcoin, but in a different way.
-I won't cover exactly what lightning is all about here, but for now, it's enough to know that it's a faster and cheaper bitcoin, and you can use it with your phone.
+Another type of mobile wallet allows you to send “lightning bitcoin”.
+A lightning wallet is a way to send bitcoin faster and cheaper than on-chain bitcoin.
+Lightning is a layer 2 built on top of bitcoin, so you’re still using bitcoin, but in a different way.
+I won’t cover exactly what lightning is all about here, but for now, it’s enough to be aware of it and its benefits.

 It does come with some tradeoffs though.

 First, you need a specific type of wallet, i.e. a lightning wallet.
-You cannot send bitcoin to a lightning wallet, and vice versa.
-Secondly, there are some small fees when you want to open up some types of lightning wallets, and a special procedure to do so.
-It takes some technical work to get it done.
-Then, each time you want to pull your funds off lightning and put them back onto the bitcoin main chain, there's a fee for that too.
-Right now, when network fees are low, it's not a big deal, but that may not always be the case.
+You cannot send normal on-chain bitcoin to a lightning wallet, and vice versa.
+Secondly, there might be some small fees when you want to open up some types of lightning wallets (like $1 or less).

 Lightning is pretty advanced and is still very early in the development stages, but it does work, and seriously cuts down on transaction fees, as well as increases the speed of transactions for people who frequently interact with bitcoin.